 Following the British Conquest of French Canada, the Dakota became stalwart allies of Great Britain and formalized a long-standing relationship with the British through wampum ceremonies and the signing of a treaty in 1787.
 The Dakota honoured this treaty by lending military support to the British in their fight against the American rebels in 1776 and again in the War of 1812.
 For their contributions to the war, the Dakota received medals, flags, and promises that the Crown would protect their territory and autonomy.
 When Great Britain and the United States signed the Treaty of Ghent in 1814 to bring an end to the war, the British promise to protect the traditional homeland was ignored.
 The Dakota then found themselves sharing their territory with their American enemies.
 The Dakota eventually negotiated treaties with the United States, but suffered years of injustice, systematic treaty violations, and forced starvation.
 Dissatisfied, the Dakota rebelled against the American government.
 Thirty-eight Dakota men were hanged as punishment – the largest mass execution in American history.
 Escaping American violence and discrimination, hundreds of Dakota crossed the 49th parallel seeking the opportunity for peaceful co-existence amongst their British allies.
 A decade later, a few Lakota, including Sitting Bull, also moved into southern Saskatchewan following the Great Sioux War of 1876.

 In Saskatchewan, Standing Buﬀalo, Wahpeton, and Whitecap First Nations are descendants of the Oceti Sakowin.
 In the nineteenth century, the Crown had failed to recognize their former allies and instead mislabeled them “American Indians.”
-As a result, the Dakota did not get to participate in the Numbered Treaties between the Canadian government and Indigenous peoples from 1871 to 1921.
-Therefore, Dakota of Saskatchewan and Manitoba are still fighting the Canadian federal government for proper recognition and self-government.
+As a result, the Dakota did not get to participate in the Numbered Treaties between the Canadian Government and First Nations from 1871 to 1921.
+Therefore, Dakota whose homelands Saskatchewan and Manitoba overlap, are still pursuing the federal government for proper recognition and self-government.